orchidsoftware/orchid.software/docs/en/docs/index.md

 ## Looking for something simpler?

 If you're searching for a more straightforward solution for creating simple applications with minimal coding, Laravel Orchid's **CRUD** feature may be a good fit for you.
 It offers a straightforward syntax that allows for easy creation of basic applications.
-To get started, take a look at the[CRUD section](https://orchid.software/en/docs/packages/crud/#introduction) of the documentation.
+To get started, take a look at the [CRUD section](https://orchid.software/en/docs/packages/crud/#introduction) of the documentation.

 ## Migrating to Laravel Orchid